 Telemedicine has the potential to solve many issues in our current health care system.
 But reimbursement for telemedicine services can be confounding.
-At the federal level, Medicare billing is typically limited to hospitals in rural and underserved areas.
+At the federal level, Medicare billing is typically limited to hospitals in underserved and rural areas.
 At the state level, individual states have significant influence over reimbursement as it applies to state Medicaid programs and through laws governing private payers.
 This all leads to a web of complexities within the billing process.

 Although Eagle assigns professional billing to our partner hospitals, we can provide insight into some frequently asked questions regarding billing for telemedicine services.

 Medicare Billing & Telemedicine

 Does Medicare Pay for Telemedicine Services?

 Telemedicine services are eligible for Medicare payment if the Originating Site is located in a county outside of a Metropolitan Statistical Area (MSA) or in a Health Professional Shortage Area (HPSA) located in a rural census tract.
 For services that meet these criteria, hospitals are paid a facility fee of approximately $25 for each claim.
 Professional fees for provision of telehealth services are the same those paid for an in-person encounter and are based on the Medicare physician fee schedule.

 Medicare has shown a willingness to expand its coverage for telemedicine, but changes to the geographic limitations will require Congressional action.